Enantiodromia: Overview

 Jung was heavily influenced by Friedrich Nietzsche, and Nietzsche discusses this idea in several areas of his works: Human, All Too Human Aphorism 1, 2 and 3; Beyond Good and Evil Aphorism 2.

-The word "enantiodromia" was apparently coined by Stobaeus but the concept is implied also in Heraclitus's writings.
+The word "enantiodromia" was apparently coined by Aetius, but the concept is also implied in Heraclitus's writings.
 In DK fragment 126 for example, Heraclitus says "cold things warm, warm things cool, wet things dry and parched things get wet."
 It also seems implicit in other of his sayings, like "war is father of all, king of all" (fr.
 53), "they do not know that the differing/opposed thing agrees with itself; harmony is reflexive (παλίντροπος palintropos, used of a compound bow, or "in reflexive tension"), like the bow and the lyre" (fr.
 51).
 In these passages and others the idea of the coincidence of opposites is clearly articulated in Heraclitus' characteristic riddling style, as well as the dynamic motion back and forth between the two, generated especially by opposition and conflict.

 Jung himself wrote: "Old Heraclitus, who was indeed a very great sage, discovered the most marvellous of all psychological laws: the regulative function of opposites.
 He called it enantiodromia, a running contrariwise, by which he meant that sooner or later everything runs into its opposite."

 Roughly a generation later, Plato in the Phaedo articulated the principle clearly: "Everything arises in this way, opposites from their opposites." (sect.
 71a).

 Since Jung's modern recognition of it many centuries later, it has been actively portrayed in modern culture.
 For example, it has been applied to the subject of the film The Lives of Others, to show how one devoted to a communist regime breaks through his loyalty and emerges a humanist.

 In particular, Jung used the term to refer to the unconscious acting against the wishes of the conscious mind, updating the Greek concept of akrasia in modern psychological terms.
 (Aspects of the Masculine, chapter 7, paragraph 294).

 Enantiodromia.
 Literally, "running counter to," referring to the emergence of the unconscious opposite in the course of time.